polakowo/vectorbt/README.md

 - [Testing Dual Moving Average Crossover (DMAC) strategy on Bitcoin](examples/Bitcoin_DMAC.ipynb)
 - [Testing stop-loss and trailing stop orders](examples/StopLoss.ipynb)

-Note: you will need to run these notebooks to display widgets.
+Note: you will need to run the notebook to play with widgets.